 - Outstanding Witness: Charm City Classic Mock Trial Invitational, 2016

-Nihir Nanavaty is a junior at UMBC, studying Political Science, Music, and Legal Policy.
+Nihir Nanavaty is a senior at UMBC, studying Political Science, Music, and Legal Policy.
 Nihir hopes to graduate UMBC in May 2019.
 This is Nihir’s first season as a member of the mock trial team, but he has had experience with Mock Trial through high school competition.
 Outside of mock trial, Nihir is involved in music and theatre, and is a member of the Pre-Law society.
 Nihir has been studying Operatic singing for the past four and a half years with several private instructors in the area and at the University.
 Outside of school and extracurriculars, Nihir is an absolute diehard Washington Wizards, Washington Redskins, and Washington Nationals fanatic.
 Nihir hopes to one day use all these skills learned through mock trial and his time at UMBC and attend law school.

 - Outstanding Witness: Charm City Classic Mock Trial Invitational, 2017